Information about Mountsorrel Quarry can be found on this webpage.

-'Year-to-date' output(s) from this monitor will now continue be published here on a monthly basis.
-Current data for 2023 can be found in the attached document:
+2023 'Year-to-date' output(s) from this monitor will be updated and published here on a monthly basis, summarised in the table beneath.

 It is often the case that 24-hour episodes of raised PM10 levels observed at the Mountsorrel location coincide with increased concentrations also being recorded at the Automatic Urban and Rural Network (AURN) samplers in Leicester and Nottingham.
 This is an indicator that some elevated results might be regional and 'transboundary' in nature and therefore not likely to be associated with operations at Mountsorrel Quarry.
 The above document also presents graphs to compare the data obtained from these samplers.